-Since then, there have been numerous commemorative events, which over
+Since then, there have been numerous commemorative events, which over the

 years have involved various individuals, groups, and organizations.
 These

 events are chronicled in detail on the web site of the Gedenkstätte Waldniel-Hostert, which is supported by

 Peter Zöhren and has existed since 2006.
 The website of the LVR-Klinik

 Viersen, the successor of the Heil- und Pflegeanstalt Johannistal zu

-Süchteln, in its section pertaining to its
+Süchteln, in its section pertaining to its department of psychiatry and

-Psychotherapie) has a detailed overview of the history of the clinic that
+psychotherapy (Fachbereich Psychiatrie und Psychotherapie) has a detailed overview of the history of the clinic that includes

-at Waldniel.
-The website of former students of the Kent School also informs about the special
+former students of the Kent School also informs about the special

 children's ward in its history section, although the information seems to be

 a translation of Peter Zöhren's website.